Gaia3D/F4DConverter/README.md

 - When "#epsg" and "#referenceLonLat" are used at same time, "#referenceLonLat" is ignored.
 - When "#epsg" or "#referenceLonLat" are used, 3D models are moved to their origins along x-y plane so that their bounding box centers coincide with thier origin in x-y plane, and
   'lonsLats.json' is created, in which geo-referencing information of each F4D are written.
-- When converting citygml, 'lonsLats.json' is created.
+- When citygml files are converted, 'lonsLats.json' is created by using the embedded SRS information in citygml files.
 - When "#epsg" or "#referenceLonLat" are used in converting citygml, the embedded SRS information in citygml is ignored.
 - All folder paths injected MUST exist before running the converter.
 F4DConverter doesn't create folders automatically.